Finding the Right Type of Laser Safety Glasses for Your Work Environment

 Polycarbonate filters come in more diverse color tint styles, including red.

-As a relational filter to polycarbonate above, these help provide thorough protection when working with aligning lasers.
+As a relational filter to polycarbonate above, this helps provide thorough protection when working with aligning lasers.
 The latter can easily emit dangerous radiation in an employee’s visible spectral range.

 With these filters, you’ll have assurance a worker won’t sustain eye damage using a more powerful laser system.
 Visible light transmission on many of these is only 26%.